Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Results

 For step \textit{(iii)}, we assume a Gaussian momentum wave packet $\phi(p)$ of width $\Delta p$ and numerically perform the integrals involved to determine $\mathcal{Q}$ in Eq.~\eqref{eq:Q}, and eventually the output polarization vector and covariance matrix and the phase sensitivity.
-In this way, we arrive at a prediction for the achievable phase sensitivity $\Delta\varphi$ for a given ensemble size $N$, input squeezing $\xi$, momentum width $\Delta\phi$ and beam splitter peak Rabi frequency $\Omega_0$.
+In this way, we arrive at a prediction for the achievable phase uncertainty $\Delta\varphi$ for a given ensemble size $N$, input squeezing $\xi$, momentum width $\Delta p$ and beam splitter peak Rabi frequency $\Omega_0$.

-\subsection{Optimal Squeezing Enhancement}
+\subsubsection{Optimal Squeezing Enhancement}

-To quantify the gain beyond the SQL, we will present the scaled sensitivity $\Delta\varphi/\sqrt{N}$, which would match the squeezing parameter $\xi$ in an ideal, lossless interferometer.
+To quantify the gain beyond the SQL, we will present the scaled phase uncertainty $\Delta\varphi\sqrt{N}$, which would match the squeezing parameter $\xi$ in an ideal, lossless interferometer.
 However, for an interferometer based on realistic light-pulse operations, some reduction in the entanglement enhancement should be expected.
-The scaled phase sensitivity $\Delta\varphi/\sqrt{N}$ is shown in Fig.~\ref{pic: results}a versus the beam splitter peak Rabi frequency $\Omega_0$, for various momentum spreads $\Delta p$.
-In each case, the level of squeezing $\xi$ has been optimised such as to achieve a maximal sensitivity (minimal $\Delta\varphi/\sqrt{N}$).
-The corresponding optimal input squeezing $\xi$ is shown in Fig.~\ref{pic: results}b.
+The scaled phase uncertainty $\Delta\varphi\sqrt{N}$ is shown in Fig.~\ref{fig: 4}a,c for Bragg order 3,5 versus the beam splitter peak Rabi frequency $\Omega_0$, for various momentum spreads $\Delta p$.
+In each case, the level of squeezing $\xi$ has been optimised such as to achieve a maximal sensitivity (minimal $\Delta\varphi\sqrt{N}$).
+The corresponding optimal input squeezing $\xi$ is shown in the insets for Fig.~\ref{fig: 4}.

-The optima exhibited by Fig.~\ref{pic: results}a with respect to the peak Rabi frequency in the beam splitter operations can be understood from the trade-off inherent to Bragg diffraction in managing the associated losses: Low peak Rabi frequencies require longer pulse durations, which increase Doppler selectivity and lead to significant losses, particularly for wave functions with broad momentum uncertainty $\Delta p$.
+The optima exhibited by Fig.~\ref{fig: 4}a,c with respect to the peak Rabi frequency in the beam splitter operations can be understood from the trade-off inherent to Bragg diffraction in managing the associated losses: Low peak Rabi frequencies require longer pulse durations, which increase Doppler selectivity and lead to significant losses, particularly for wave functions with broad momentum uncertainty $\Delta p$.
 Conversely, high Rabi frequencies and shorter pulse durations (Raman-Nath regime) result in losses to undesired diffraction orders due to Landau-Zener transitions~\cite{Siem__2020}.
 Balancing these losses optimally is crucial for maximizing phase sensitivity.